tibia-oce/bootstrap/README.md

 Because Ansible requires a bash environment, we'll be using WSL on Windows, to allow us to use Linux applications and Bash command-line tools directly on Windows.
 This is different from the VM WorkStation we will be setting up!

 1. Install an instance of [Ubuntu through WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+You may require rebooting your machine after this step, and repeating the command.
     ```bash
     wsl --install -d Ubuntu
     ```